pitrack/aoc21/README.md

 This is my first year doing Advent of Code.
 My aim is to primarily use pytorch functions (and some preprocessing).
 Main rules:

 1. Single pass over input file to store input data into a Tensor
-2. No use of for loops or list/set/dict comprehensions
+2. ~~No use of for loops or list/set/dict comprehensions~~ For loop used on 3.2 although in theory that could be unrolled.

-I don't expect to get very far.
+For loops are allowed now but I'll still try to keep all the data vectorized and use pytorch primitives/tensors.